aws-controllers-k8s/community/GOVERNANCE.md

 ## Communication

-The primary mechanism for communication will be via the `xxx` channel on the `yyy` Slack community.
+The primary mechanism for communication will be via the `#provider-aws` channel on the Kubernetes Slack community.
 All features and bug fixes will be tracked as issues in GitHub.
-All decisions will be made in GitHub issues.
+All decisions will be documented in GitHub issues.

-In the future, we may consider using a public mailing list, which will yield better to archiving and threaded communications.
+In the future, we may consider using a public mailing list, which can be better archived.

 ## Roadmap Planning